CheeseCake87/CheeseCake87/markdown/2023-08-07_github-and-obsidian-with-the-help-of-python.md

 **For the people that want more of an explanation on how to set this up:**

-To get started, create a GutHub repo with your desired name.
-In my case, I called mine Obsidian, which I made private.
+To get started, create a GitHub repo with your desired name.
+In my case, I called mine Obsidian, and I made it private.
-Making your repo private will mean you'll need some sort of password to be able to clone.
+Making your repo private means you'll need some sort of password to be able to clone it.

-Log in to GitHub then go to your settings (click the profile picture top right, then settings)
+Log in to GitHub, then go to your settings (click the profile picture at the top right, then settings).

 At the bottom of the left-hand menu, click Developer settings, then Personal access tokens.

 Now, I'm pretty lazy.
-In may case, I created a classic token by clicking Tokens (classic) then setting the token scopes for Full control of private repositories, and setting it to never expire.
+In my case, I created a classic token by clicking Tokens (classic) then setting the token scopes for Full control of private repositories, and setting it to never expire.

 After setting that up, it will show you the token.
 I stored this in my password manager.

-Now we want to make a local folder on your system.
-In my case I created a folder called Obsidian, `/home/david/Obsidian`
+Now, we want to make a local folder on your system.
+In my case, I created a folder called Obsidian at `/home/david/Obsidian`.

 Navigate to this folder and run the following command: